Jon Huntsman Jr.: 2020 Utah gubernatorial campaign

-Following his resignation as U.S. ambassador to Russia in August 2019, many speculated that Huntsman was considering another run for Utah governor.
+After his resignation as U.S. ambassador to Russia in August 2019, many speculated that Huntsman was considering another run for Utah governor.
 An October 2019 poll of likely Utah voters showed Huntsman as a favorite among several potential gubernatorial candidates.

 On November 14, 2019, Huntsman announced on KSL Radio that he would run for Governor of Utah in the 2020 election.
 In the six weeks between Huntsman's announcement and the end of 2019, Huntsman's campaign raised $520,000, and visited all 29 Utah counties.

 His daughter, Abby Huntsman, announced in January 2020 that she would leave her position on The View to join his gubernatorial campaign as a senior advisor.
 On February 7, 2020, Huntsman announced that Provo city mayor Michelle Kaufusi would be his gubernatorial running mate.
 A poll taken among likely voters in February showed Huntsman leading the race with 32% support, while 31% remained undecided.
-However, Lt.
-Governor Spencer Cox ultimately won the primary with 36.4% of the vote against Huntsman's 34.6%.
+However, Lieutenant Governor Spencer Cox ultimately won the primary with 36.4% of the vote against Huntsman's 34.6%, and went on to win the general election.